BookHeaven/BookHeaven.EpubManager/README.md

 # BookHeaven EbookManager
 BookHeaven EbookManager is a .NET library developed for the BookHeaven ecosystem, but it can be used independently in other projects.<br/>
-It exposes a set of Services to manipulate eBooks in a limited amount of formats.<br/>
+It exposes a set of Services to manipulate eBooks in a limited amount of formats.

+It has been designed to extract the contents in html format and provides quite a few css variables to alter the styling of the text.<br/>

 More detailed documentation will be added in the future.